www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_eeoc.md

 ### Disability Status
 | description |
 |-----------|
-|Yes, I have a disability (or previously had a disability)
+|Yes, I have a disability, or have a history/record of having a disability
-|No, I don't have a disability
+|No, I don’t have a disability, or a history/record of having a disability
 |I don't wish to answer

 ## GET: List EEOC